Venablena/SFZC_event_interface/README.md

 # SFZC_event_interface
 >Admin interface to post, edit and delete events on SFZC calendar

-This is a full-stack MVC-style project providing an admin view of events in the San Francisco Zen Center calendar.
+This is a full-stack MVC-style project providing an admin view of the events in the San Francisco Zen Center calendar.
 The backend is built with Node JS and has a PostgreSQL database, the interface is made pretty with Bootstrap while Ajax calls are handled by Axios.

 Users can: